switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql.md

 ### Making sure that you can see debug messages

 It'd be really useful at this point to be able to see the output from the tile rendering process, to see that tiles marked as dirty are being processed.
-By default with recent mod_tile versions this is turned off.
-To turn it on
+By default with recent mod_tile versions, this is turned off.
+To turn it on:

     sudo nano /usr/lib/systemd/system/renderd.service

-If it is not there already, add
+If it is not there already, add:

     Environment=G_MESSAGES_DEBUG=all